 The Review documents evidence about the extent to which students are meeting learning outcomes.
-A combination of CLU’s Mission, Strategic Plan, and Student Learning Outcomes inform the Program Review process.
+A combination of Cal Lutheran’s Mission, Strategic Plan, and Student Learning Outcomes inform the Program Review process.
 The actual process of conducting the self-study has been seen by faculty as an invaluable process from which to learn about their program from many perspectives.

 A report is written that documents the review of programs approximately once every seven years (see Schedule).
-A checklist is available to help with sequencing.
-A PowerPoint version of the sequence is also available.

 In summary, the Program Review report: